 John J. Ammann, J.D.

-McDonnell Professor of Justice in American Society; Supervisor, Litigation Clinic
+McDonnell Professor of Justice in American Society; Director, Litigation Clinic

 William C. Wefel Center for Employment Law